-With regular use they can help keep your dreads looking great and your scalp healthy and problem free.
+With regular use, this shampoo bar can help keep your dreads looking great and your scalp healthy and problem free.

-Why you will love this (75gm) Lemongrass Soap.
+Why you will love this (85gm) Lemongrass Soap.

 - Light, fresh, lemony...our most popular aroma with both men and women.